-What every enterprise needs to know about Apple’s $91b quarter
+What every enterprise needs to know about Apple’s $91B quarter

 Contactless payments have hit prime time

-“For Apple Pay, revenue and transactions more than doubled year-over-year with a run-rate exceeding 15 billion transactions a year,” said Apple CEO Tim Cook.
+“For Apple Pay, revenue and transactions more than doubled year-over-year with a run-rate exceeding 15 billion transactions a year,” said Cook.

-Apple Card monthly instalments also drove iPhone sales, he said, stressing his optimism for these services.
+Apple Card monthly installments also drove iPhone sales, he said, stressing his optimism for these services.

 This will be the new normal across every enterprise.